Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

   - **Prefab name:** Use one of the prefabs named in your **exampleassetbundle.manifest** file.
 NOTE: the spelling must be EXACTLY the same, including capital/lower case, etc., but without the .prefab ending.

 - If you now open the **ARpoise app,** you should see the capsule floating around you as well as the other POIs.

+In the next step, we will personalize your Unity project so you export and share assets in order to build the asset bundle for the type of PC you do not have.
+To make it more fun, we will create a new prefab.

 .
 ![CreateAssetBundle_CapsulePOIoffset](images/CreateAssetBundle_CapsulePOIoffset.png)